Matt Hobby: Career

-He began his acting career in 2008 when he played a character in the direct-to-DVD film The Cult of Sincerity.
+Matt Hobby began his acting career in 2008 when he played a character in the direct-to-DVD film The Cult of Sincerity.

 He has appeared in television series such as Mom, Don't Trust the B**** in Apartment 23, Onion SportsDome and Fresh Off the Boat.
 He appeared as Rudy Truitt in the drama series Hart of Dixie for ten episodes.
 He also played Philip, a servant (later butler) of the Thompson House, in the HBO series Boardwalk Empire.

-Hobby played the role of Pastor Jeff Difford, a pastor of the church in the CBS television series Young Sheldon.
-For the first two seasons, he was a recurring character, but he was promoted to the main cast, starting with the third season.
+Hobby played the role of Pastor Jeff Difford, a pastor of the church in the CBS television series Young Sheldon from 2017 to 2024.
+For the first two seasons, he was a recurring character, but he was promoted to the main cast starting with the third season.
 Hobby's real life wife, Mary Grill, portrays his character's new wife in the show.

-In 2022, Matt started the popular podcast, Pay or Request, co-hosted with writer and comedian Joe Schiappa.
+In 2022, Matt started a podcast, Pay or Request, co-hosted with writer and comedian Joe Schiappa.

 Personal life

 Hobby is married to actress Mary Grill.
-The couple have twin sons named Ernie and Lyle.
+The couple have twin sons.